TL;DR: Webinar #7: Scrum Sprint Anti-Patterns

 - The tenth episode covers special Scrum forces: A manager assigns specific tasks directly to engineers, bypassing the Product Owner.
 Alternatively, the manager removes an engineer from the Scrum team to work on such a task.
 This behavior does not only violate core Scrum principles.
-It also indicates that the manager cannot let go command and control practices.
+It also indicates that the manager cannot let go of command and control practices.
 He or she continues to micromanage subordinates although the Scrum team could accomplish the task in a self-organized manner.
 This behavior demonstrates a level of ignorance that may require support from a higher management level to deal with.

 - The eleventh episode covers the everything-is-a-bug stakeholder hack: Stakeholders try to speed up delivery of their issues by relabeling tasks as ‘serious bugs.’
 First of all — a nice try!
 Nevertheless, the Scrum Master shall address the stakeholders in question and coach them on “useful interaction with the Scrum team.”
 As Joko Willink likes to say: leadership is not what you preach, but what you let slip through.
 And while you’re at it: Watch also out for stakeholders trying to sneak in small tasks by pitching them directly to developers.